 Laser cutters show the best results for cutting and engraving natural leathers like full-grain leather, top-grain leather, etc.

-Although it can be used for various synthetic leathers like faux leather, suede, and laserleather, it is not recommended for synthetic leathers that contain vinyl or PVC content.
+Moreover, it is not recommended to laser cut synthetic leathers that contain vinyl or PVC content.

 This test run will also help you to understand the layout and adjust the position of your workpiece for minimum wastage.